-HBC has little information on Italy.
-Curiosly in a country with a rich musical tradition, including choral music, there appear to be no well known boy choirs.
+HBC has little information on Italian choirs.
+Curiously in a country with a rich musical tradition, including choral music, there appear to be no well known boy choirs.
 HBC has attempted to reserch the subject of Italian choirs.
-Apparently in Italy the notion of boys' choirs is now unknown.
+Given the long history of the Catholic church and choral music, there must hve been many boy choirs in the medieval and early modern era.
+There are countless important churches in Italy and there must have been boys cjoirs in many of them.
+Apparently in modern Italy, however, the notion of boys' choirs is now unknown.
 There are, however, children's choirs made up of both boys and girls.
 HBC would be very interested for any insights that Italian readers can offer.

 Much of the musical tradition of the early Chridtian church developed in Italy.
 In addition, the western musical tradition was heavily influenced by Italian music.
 Italian composers and the Catholic church played an key role in Baroque music.
 Curiosly in a country with such a rich musical tradition, including choral music, there appear to be no well known boy choirs.
 HBC has attempted to reserch the subject of Italian choirs.
 Apparently in Italy the notion of boys' choirs is now unknown.
 There are, however, children's choirs made up of both boys and girls.